AIAnsar1/ghosts/README.md

 Nothing else has to be installed.
 The server doesn't require any external dependencies.

-In the Debian package, the example configuration file can be found in `/usr/share/doc/encrypted-dns/`.

 ### Option 2: compilation from source code